dagraham/trf-dgraham/README.md

-# trf: task record and forecast
+# trf: tracker record and forecast

 This is a simple application for tracking the sequence of occasions on which a task is completed and predicting when the next completion might be needed.